Air France, Airbus to face trial over 2009 Rio-Paris crash | DW | 12.05.2021

 The magistrates said they could not ascribe fault to the companies in what appeared to be a case of pilot error.

+Investigators said the crash had also been caused by faulty speed monitoring equipment.

+The probe team determined that the crew had mishandled loss of speed readings from sensors that had become blocked with ice.
+The pilots were said to have caused the aircraft to stall by holding its nose too high.

-Prosecutors accuse Air France of indirectly causing the tragedy by failing to provide the necessary training on how to react to the malfunction of so-called Pitot tubes.
-The tubes allow pilots to monitor their speed.
+Prosecutors accuse Air France of indirectly causing the tragedy by failing to provide the necessary training on how to react to the malfunction of so-called Pitot tubes, which allow pilots to monitor their speed.

+"It's a huge satisfaction to feel that we have finally been heard by the courts," said Daniele Lamy, president of an association of victims' families.

+"We are not seeking revenge but justice for the dignity of families and victims," Lamy told the AFP news agency.
+"A certain form of impunity may lead to another catastrophe," she added.

 Lawyers representing Airbus immediately said that they would lodge an appeal.